 The truest threat with such bias is when one or more traders build their entire trading strategy and plan on misunderstood market occurrences, which often leads to substantial time and financial losses.

 There are two primary culprits that lead to data-mining bias – two aspects that occur during a trader’s data-mining process.

 The first aspect is the propensity for randomness within a dataset.
 When a trader looks at market data, the data set will inherently possess some randomness – outliers or movements that don’t necessarily fall in line with other market movements or happenings.

 Traders sometimes fall into the trap of examining a single outlier and, because it seems out of place, make the determination that it deserves more weight than the other data in the set.
-Acting on such observation can prove helpful, as the event does indicate significance that the trader can use to his advantage.
+Acting on such an observation may prove profitable at least initially.

 The issue is also known as sequential comparison or sequential selection – choosing an outlier or a similar outlier over and over again, assuming that it holds the same type of significance as the first one.
 The reality is that the more outliers the trader selects or acts on, the lower and lower the probability of likelihood of significance the outlying data actually holds.